-- It is the responsibility of the SNF to complete the appropriate paperwork upon determination that an MVP Medicaid - Managed Care Member is changing to a permanent (Long Term Nursing Home) status.
+Custodial care (assisting with activities of daily living such as ambulating, bathing, dressing, feeding, toileting, preparing special diets, and supervising medication that would ordinarily be self-administered) Maintenance care or services Intermediary care (institutional care in addition to board and lodging in functionally independent persons) Domiciliary care (room, board, laundry, and housekeeping services for health-stable persons) The above listing should not be considered all-inclusive.
+The medical director or designee may review indications for any level of care on an individual basis for medical necessity and appropriateness /P Medicaid Managed Care It is the responsibility of the SNF to complete the appropriate paperwork upon determination that an MVP Medicaid determination that an invitational Managed Care Member is changing to a permanent (Long Term Nursing Home) status.
 Permanent placement will only be allowed to MVP participating Providers.
 (If the SNF facility does not contract with MVP for long term placement, the Member must change to a plan that the facility contracts with for long term placement.)
 The request for permanent placement must first be prior authorized by MVP by sending the request along with the PRI, 3559, MD Statement of Need and MDS forms.
 Upon MVP approval, it is the facilities responsibility to complete the application and submit to the Local Department of Social Services (LDSS) Office in the county where the Member resides